ARMmbed/mbed-client-example-6lowpan/README.md

 **Step 4**: You can send requests to mbed Client device with mbed Device Connector API.
 To do that, click **API Console** under **mbed Device Connector**.
 Click the URL textbox to create a request, the textbox will show selection of registered resources.
 Once resource is selected press the **TEST API** button to send the request.

-The **/Test/0/S** represents the static resource that is a fixed value set in the mbed client example application.
+The **/Test/0/S** represents the static resource that is a fixed value set in the example application.
+For example:
+`https://ds-test-sl.dev.mbed.com/endpoints/<ENDPOINT_NAME>/Test/0/S?sync=true`, where `<ENDPOINT_NAME>` is name of the connected device, creates a request to the **/Test/0/S** resource.

 The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Connector.
 It is linked with the **SW2** button on the FRDM board.
 The value starts from zero and every time you press the **SW2** button the node increases the counter value by 1.
 You can make a CoAP request to the node resources to get the latest value.
 To do that, click **API Console** under **mbed Device Connector**.
 Click the URL textbox to create a request.

-For example: `https://ds-test-sl.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/D?sync=true` creates a GET request to the **/Test/0/D** resource.This returns the latest value of **/Test/0/D**.
+For example: `https://ds-test-sl.dev.mbed.com/endpoints/<ENDPOINT_NAME>/Test/0/D?sync=true`, where `<ENDPOINT_NAME>` is name of the connected device, creates a GET request to the **/Test/0/D** resource.
+This returns the latest value of **/Test/0/D**.

 **NOTE:** In case you are getting error like Server Response : 410(Gone) or other such error, try clearing cache of your browser, logout and login again and then try.